 But as excited as parents get, your 6-month-old has no idea what holidays are, much less what a gift is.
 You prop them up in front of the pretty wrapped packages for all the photo ops and never get more than a bewildered expression in response.

 Still, that doesn’t mean parents – or friends and family – don’t want to get the new baby something special.
-There are few things more magical than sharing experiences with little ones for the first time, no matter how much trickier it is than buying gifts for older children who can tell you exactly want they want.
+There are few things more magical than sharing experiences with little ones for the first time, no matter how much trickier it is than buying gifts for kids who can tell you exactly what they want.

 All isn’t lost.
 Humans change more rapidly in their first few years than at any other time in their lives.
 They go from tiny, helpless babies who can’t speak, hold their heads up, or even discern colors to walking, talking children with their own ideas and opinions.
 And there’s a variety of gifts you can buy for babies and toddlers to help them to achieve those important milestones.

-Gift Ideas for Newborns & Younger Babies (Newborn – 6 Months)
+Best Christmas Gift Ideas for Babies (Newborn – 6 Months)

 To a baby, everything is something to play with — it’s how they explore their world.
 So the best gifts for babies are those that help them discover and experience it.
 They focus on Baby’s sensory development, like eyesight and hearing, or on encouraging their use of gross motor skills, like grabbing, sitting, and rolling over.